William Riker: Star Trek: The Next Generation

 Riker is usually referred to as "Will".
 He is also usually (and informally) called "Number One" by Captain Picard, because of his position as first officer on the Enterprise.

 Riker was originally scripted as a much more serious, by-the-book officer, but by the middle episodes of the first season, it was felt that he was too "official", and his character was toned down and became more of a ladies' man.
-For the first two seasons, Riker is portrayed as a bold, confident and sometimes arrogant, ambitious young officer; however, over time Riker's character becomes more reserved, as experience teaches him the wisdom of a patient, careful approach.
-He becomes comfortable on the Enterprise, repeatedly turning down offers of his own command, and he learns to cherish the company of his fellow officers.
-Nonetheless, Riker retains a willingness to occasionally disregard the chain of command.
+For the first two seasons, Riker is portrayed as a bold, confident and sometimes arrogant, ambitious young officer; however, over time he becomes more reserved, as experience teaches him the wisdom of a patient, careful approach.
+He becomes comfortable on the Enterprise, repeatedly turning down offers of his own command, and he learns to cherish his fellow officers' company.
+Nonetheless, he retains a willingness to occasionally disregard the chain of command.

-Although Riker was clean-shaven for the first season, he grew a mustache and beard at the start of the second season that later would become something of a trademark.
-Frakes had grown a mustache and beard between seasons, for his role in the Civil War miniseries North and South, and Gene Roddenberry asked him to keep it, because he thought it made Riker look more nautical.
-Because Frakes' growing of a mustache and beard coincided with what fans and critics perceived as an improvement of the show's writing quality, "growing the beard" has become an internet colloquialism for a once subpar television series achieving a dramatic level of improvement.
+Although Riker was clean-shaven for the first season, he grew a beard at the start of the second season that later became something of a trademark.
+Between sessions, Frakes grew a beard for his role in the Civil War miniseries North and South, and Gene Roddenberry asked him to keep it because he thought it made Riker look more nautical.
+Because Frakes' beard coincided with what fans and critics perceived as an improvement of the show's writing quality, "growing the beard" has become an internet colloquialism for a once subpar television series achieving a dramatic level of improvement.
 Riker did shave his mustache and beard during the events of Star Trek Insurrection, to the amusement of Data.

 Riker's background is first explored in the second-season episode "The Icarus Factor".
 In the episode, Riker's estranged father, Kyle, visits the Enterprise to offer his son the command of the USS Aries, which Riker refuses.
-We learn that Riker grew up in Alaska; that his mother, Elizabeth (Betty), died when he was two years old; and that he was raised by his father until the age of 15, when he left home.
+We learn that Riker grew up in Alaska; that his mother, Elizabeth (Betty), died when he was two; and that he was raised by his father until age 15, when he left home.
 In the episode, Riker had not spoken with his father for 15 years, but they manage to partially mend their relationship over a game of martial-arts sparring called Anbo-jitsu.
-In the episode "Lower Decks" a waiter at Ten Forward mistakenly states that Riker is Canadian, and in the same episode Riker clarifies that he grew up in Alaska.
-According to the Voyager episode "Death Wish" (in which Riker made a guest appearance), Riker's distant ancestors also lived in the United States: during the American Civil War, his ancestor Colonel Thaddeus Riker fought on the Union side, as an officer in the 102nd New York Infantry Regiment during the Atlanta Campaign.
+In the episode "Lower Decks", a waiter at Ten Forward mistakenly states that Riker is Canadian, and in the same episode Riker clarifies that he grew up in Alaska.
+According to the Voyager episode "Death Wish" (in which Riker made a guest appearance), Riker's distant ancestors also lived in the United States: During the American Civil War, his ancestor Colonel Thaddeus Riker fought on the Union side as an officer in the 102nd New York Infantry Regiment during the Atlanta campaign.